 When I fell in love with travelling in 2014, I came to the realisation that if I wanted to see the world, I’d have to stop waiting for people to join me and travel solo.

 Fortunately, I’ve always been fiercely independent and content with my own company.
-Don’t get my wrong, I love being around friends and family but I’m also happy going it alone.
+Don’t get me wrong, I love being around friends and family but I’m also happy going it alone.

-Some people really don’t understand my ability to travel alone, and I get asked a lot of questions about whether I enjoy being alone, whether I get anxious and whether my husband minds me taking off for long stretches.
+Some people really don’t understand my desire to travel solo, and I get asked a lot of questions about whether I enjoy being alone, whether I get anxious and whether my husband minds me taking off for long stretches.

 So, to answer your questions…

 Yes, I enjoy travelling alone,